emaranowski/emaranowski/README.md

 **Hi, I'm Erica**.
-I love clean code that works seamlessly for those who use it.
-I thrive on perfectionism, solving puzzles, and the satisfaction of building elegant systems.
-I'm experienced on the backend in Python, Flask, SQLAlchemy, JavaScript, Express, and Sequelize, as well as on the frontend in JavaScript, React, Redux, and HTML/CSS.
-I expanded to web development after 3.5 years of SPSS for data evaluation and engineering.
+I love building elegant software that works seamlessly for those who use it.
+I'm experienced on the backend in Python, Flask, SQLAlchemy, JavaScript, Express, and Sequelize, and on the frontend in JavaScript, React, Redux, and HTML/CSS.
+I grew into web development after 3.5 years of SPSS for data evaluation and engineering.

+I thrive on perfectionism, solving puzzles, and the satisfaction of designing cohesive and performant infrastructure.
+My background in data informs my focus on organized code, detail, excellent documentation, and technical communication.

-My past work includes data evaluation of funding at over 50 economic opportunity nonprofits in Oregon; managing statewide survey programs; developing databases; B2B and B2C research; and research on funding and social networks in public and private education.
+My past work includes data evaluation of funding at over 50 economic opportunity nonprofits in Oregon; managing statewide survey programs; developing databases; B2B and B2C research; and research on funding and social networks in education.

 I grew up below the poverty line and have traveled to a dozen countries (mainly Germany, Taiwan, and the Netherlands).
 I'm compelled by ambitious people and organizations fostering equity in society.
 Outside of work, you can catch me reading sci-fi, exercising, and cooking nutritious food. &nbsp; 🌱